jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 _If you had the choice a person marching against climate change, ranting about high energy costs, or a person upgrading their windows, who would you rather pick to play your game of civilization?_

-## Once We Believe in a New philosophy, We'll Reach for the Stars
+## A New philosophy We'll Let Us Reach for the Stars

 Darth Blockbuster appears every time we upgrade to a new age.
 He uses antagonism to secure his power by preventing regular people from taking control of the new levers of power.
 Here's one example of protagonists and antagonists in our history and our present day.